Date: 10 July 2016. Moby-Cool a/c

 Plus it was

-A friend told me about the air-conditioner cover he'd seen
+A friend told me about the air-conditioner cover he had seen

 Southwinds Magazine.
 I took a look at the photo and was